Surface Chemistry, Absorption, Adsorption, Application and Uses

 Application of Adsorption

-(i) A large number of industrial processes like a synthesis of ammonia, manufacture of sulfuric acid (H2SO4), alcohol, etc. are catalyzed reactions where reactants are adsorbed on the surface of solid catalyst.
+(i) A large number of industrial processes like the synthesis of ammonia, manufacture of sulfuric acid (H2SO4), alcohol, etc. are catalyzed reactions where reactants are adsorbed on the surface of a solid catalyst.

 (ii) Softening of hard water by ion exchange is based on the adsorption phenomenon.